SpencerBrown/coreos-pxe-install/docs/coreos-baremetal.markdown

 ./bootcfg --address=0.0.0.0:8080
 ```

-Now, power on your PXE boot server.
+Now, power on a booted machine.
 For first time use, you may want to attach a keyboard and display for debugging purposes.
 You should see CoreOS boot up.
 If you have a keyboard/display attached, CoreOS will automatically login the core user.

 ### Troubleshooting